Tar balls on Los Angeles-area beach linked to Santa Barbara oil spill

-LOS ANGELES (Reuters) - At least some of the tar balls found littering one of southern California’s most popular beaches last month were matched by lab tests to crude oil that spilled from a ruptured pipeline along the Santa Barbara coast about 100 miles away, state and pipeline company officials said on Monday.
+LOS ANGELES, June 22 (Reuters) - At least some of the tar balls found littering one of southern California’s most popular beaches last month were matched by lab tests to crude oil that spilled from a ruptured pipeline along the Santa Barbara coast about 100 miles away, state and pipeline company officials said on Monday.

 Sticky, black oil globs began washing up along more than 6 miles of Manhattan Beach, just southwest of Los Angeles on May 27, prompting health officials to briefly close a stretch of shoreline in the area.